Student Background Check Program

 How will I know if my request has been approved?

-The Office of Student Accountability will contact the individual who submitted the request with information about next steps and/or requests for more information as needed.
+Student Accountability will contact the individual who submitted the request with information about next steps and/or requests for more information as needed.

 Who completes the background check?

 While Student Accountability facilitates the background check program for students, the checks are conducted by CastleBranch, an outside vendor.

 How long does a background check take?

 Because the background check is completed by an outside vender, the time to process results may vary for each individual and Vanderbilt University has no control over the timeline for receiving results.
 We encourage students going through the process to monitor their Vanderbilt email address for messages from email@example.com and firstname.lastname@example.org and respond to all communications as soon as possible.